MohammadShahin/lido-l2/contracts/metis/README.md

 ## Tests

 The tests are similar to the ones for Optimism.
 Please refer to repo's main readme for details.
+One important difference is that in managing deposits, executor, and proxy tests, aragon agent aren't used.
+Instead the tests use a mock contract `AragonAgentMock` which simply executes some action on an a smart contract with some value and calldata using the function `function execute(address _target, uint256 _ethValue, bytes calldata _data)`

 ```
 npm run metis:test:unit